-The Hollins Abroad comprehensive fee for 2015-2016 is \$24,275.
-This covers your tuition, all course field trips except theatre and concert performances, your accommodations, all meals, your transportation pass, the four-day trip to Normandy in the fall or to southern France in the spring, two optional weekend excursions, comprehensive overseas health insurance while on the program, and an International Student Identity Card.
+he Hollins Abroad comprehensive fee (as listed on the program page in Studio Abroad) covers your tuition, all course field trips except theatre and concert performances, your accommodations, all meals, your transportation pass, the four-day trip to Normandy in the fall or to southern France in the spring, two optional weekend excursions, and comprehensive overseas health insurance while on the program.
 Bills for the fall term are mailed in July, with payment in full due within 30 days.
 Bills for the spring term are mailed in December, with payment in full due within 30 days.

 Students who are not degree-seeking students at Hollins University are not eligible to participate in extended payment plans through Hollins University for Hollins Abroad.
 If you will be unable to pay your Hollins Abroad comprehensive fee in full on the due date because you will receive financial aid from your home institution that cannot be released until the start of the term, please notify the Hollins Abroad office in Virginia.
 We will confirm the details of your situation and make arrangements so you can avoid late payment charges until after your funds are released.